khmarbaise/octopress/source/_posts/2015/04/2015-04-04-maven-prerequisites.md

 plugins running with the wrong Maven versions.
-I supose you are not writing a plugin but you would like to prevent people from trying to build your project with the wrong Maven version which might fail or weird results.
+I supose you are not writing a plugin but you would like to prevent people from trying to build your project with the wrong Maven version which might fail or produces weird results.
 So the real questions comes up.
 What to do?

 The simple solution for this problem is the [maven-enforcer-plugin][6].
 By using the following in your pom file: